mdb1/SwiftyPick/Documentation/SwiftGen.md

 4. Build the project and add the `generated` files to Xcode.
 5. Optionally create UnitTestPlans and add similar unit tests to the ones in this project.

+## Colors
+The color generation has been moved out of SwiftGen in order to support different Color Palettes.
+See [ColorPalette](../ColorPalette.md) for more info.